Psychological Healing

 —Psalm 127:1

-Read an excerpt from a homily attributed to
+Read an excerpt from a homily by St. Macarius, bishop

 And so, even though Christ commanded us to return a blessing for any insult and gave us the Golden Rule (“Do to others whatever you would have them do to you,” Matthew 7:12), when we push God out of our lives, we push away even the Golden Rule.
-After all, without God’s protection, those who don’t defend themselves will be annihilated by evil as soon as they turn their back.
+Then we put ourselves in a very bad place, because without God’s protection backing it, the Golden Rule is useless.
+Without God’s protection backing them, those who don’t defend themselves with their own hands will be annihilated by evil as soon as they turn their backs.

-A presidential candidate in a South American country ravaged by terrorist rebels ran on a platform of peace.
+A presidential candidate in a South American country ravaged by terrorist kidnappings ran on a platform of peace.
 She invited the terrorists to negotiate, saying, “Come on, guys, let’s be nice.
 Stop the kidnapping.”
-So what did they do?
+So what did the terrorists do?
 They kidnapped her.

-Therefore, any civil government that rejects God as the center of its being—and as the only source of peace—has only one alternative when attacked by evil: to take matters into its own hands and fight back.
-It has to fight fire with fire.
-It has to fight evil on its own terms.
-Consequently, it is left holding the Satanic inversion of the Golden Rule: Do to others what they do to you.
+Any government has only one alternative when attacked by evil: to take matters into its own hands and fight back.
+Evil has no remorse, and so any government that tries to be “nice” to evil will be stabbed in the back.
+The Golden Rule has no place in the political battle against evil.
+Governments have to fight fire with fire; they have to fight trauma with trauma, and hatred with hatred.
+Consequently, any government is left holding the satanic inversion of the Golden Rule: Do to others what they do to you.
 Deceive them and kill them.
-That’s called revenge.
+Evil will not settle for peace.

-Well, note that when men such as Francis of Assisi and Ignatius of Loyola converted to Catholicism they gave up all their childhood illusions about military power, laid down their weapons, and took up real lives of Christian peace.
+Note that when men such as Sts.
+Nereus and Achilleus, St. Martin of Tours, St. George, St. Francis of Assisi, St. Jerome Emiliani, St. Ignatius of Loyola, St. John of God, and St. Camillus de Lellis fully embraced Catholicism they gave up all their childhood illusions about military power, laid down their weapons, and took up real lives of Christian peace.
 They understood that the ultimate welfare of any soul must be a personal, not a political, matter.

-Pray especially for the morally weak and the spiritually blind who have been seduced by evil into becoming terrorists.
+Pray especially for the morally weak and the spiritually blind who have been duped by evil into becoming terrorists.

 Pray that all self-indulgent social impieties in our culture of “self” are seen for the sins they are, because these sins are what provoke terrorists in the first place.